Stair Edit

 ' Floor clip ' can give you a connection when the " End condition " is ' Bolt to floor '.
 Click here for more information.

 "Properties" opens the Edit Properties window, on which you can make entries to custom properties .
-If, at the time it was created, your current Job was set to use a legacy flavor, the window that opens is named Custom Properties , not Edit Properties .
+If your current Job was set to use a legacy flavor when it was created, the window that opens is named Custom Properties , not Edit Properties .

-Tip: Model > Member > Properties is an alternative to this button.
+Tip: The Member Properties command is an alternative to this button.
 It opens the Edit Properties window directly, without your first having to open a member edit window.

-" Status " opens the Status Review window, which can give you additional information about this stair, and which you can use to enter status information or designate a member as an " Existing member ."
+" Status " opens the Member Status Review window, which can give you additional information about the member, and which you can use to enter status information or designate a member as an existing member .

-" OK " (or the Enter key) closes the Stair Edit window and saves any changes that you have made to it.
+" OK " (or the Enter key) closes the edit window and saves any changes you have made on the window to the member file.

-Tip: Any time you use Edit Member just to review a member (and you do not make any changes), the best way to close this window is to press " Cancel. "
+Tip: Any time you use Edit Member just to review a member (and you do not want to set the defaults for to-be-added members), the best way to close this window is to " Cancel. "

-" Reset " undoes all changes made to this window since you first opened it.
-The window remains open.
+" Reset " undoes any changes made since you opened this window.